How Often Should You Take Vitamin Supplements?

 Pills with a Point

-How Often Should You Take Vitamin Supplements?We’ll start by laying out what exactly vitamins are.
-In a nutshell, they’re nutrients that we all require to remain healthy, but have to eat to obtain.
+How Often Should You Take Vitamin Supplements?We’ll start addressing the question of how often you should take your vitamins by laying out what exactly vitamins are.
+In a nutshell, they’re nutrients that we all require to remain healthy but have to eat to obtain.
 Take vitamin C, for example.
 Most animals are able to manufacture vitamin C in their own bodies and don’t have to worry about finding it in food.
 Humans, however – and some species of birds – cannot.
 We and our feathered friends have to seek it out in our diets or face the consequences.

 Humans need a few vitamins to remain healthy because deficiencies can cause issues.
-Vitamin A deficiency can cause reduced night-vision and other eye disorders; vitamin C deficiency can cause scurvy; lack of biotin can cause painful intestinal inflammation.
+Vitamin A deficiency can cause reduced night vision and other eye disorders, vitamin C deficiency can cause scurvy, and lack of biotin can cause painful intestinal inflammation.
 You get the idea – we need our vitamins.

 The Best Way to Take Your Vitamins

-Now, how do we get them?
+So, how do we get them?
 The best answer for most people is a healthy diet.
-Fruits, veggies, meats, eggs, pasta, and other layers of the standard food pyramid all play their part.
+Fruits, veggies, meats, eggs, pasta, and other layers of the standard food pyramid all play their part in building a healthy nutritional portfolio for our bodies.
 It shouldn’t come as a surprise that eating well keeps you well, but you really do need some variety to make sure you get what you need.
 Ever wonder why fad diets can be so bad for you?
 Many of them rely on simplistic removal or excess of certain kinds of food when what we really need is diversity.

 Vitamin supplements, then, play a special role in the human diet.
 At best, they’re used in specific situations to address a particular person’s needs.
 A great example is folic acid.
-One of the B vitamins, folic acid is often recommended to those trying to conceive, or who are in the early stages of pregnancy.
-According to Johns Hopkins Medicine, if taken responsibly, folic acid can do a wonderful job of reducing the risk of a couple serious birth defects.
+One of the B vitamins, folic acid, is often recommended to those trying to conceive or in the early stages of pregnancy.
+According to Johns Hopkins Medicine, if taken responsibly, folic acid can do a wonderful job of reducing the risk of a couple of serious birth defects.

 However, there’s a flip side to those benefits.
 As any physician can tell you, most substances aren’t inherently good or bad for you.
 They simply affect your body in a dose-dependent manner.
 Too much medicine can poison you (Tylenol is a notorious example), and sometimes, the right amount of poison can cure you.
 Vitamins are no different.
 They can be beneficial in some cases, in others, well…